• Skip to primary navigation

 I will show you how to make the perfect pot of basmati rice and the correct ratio of water to rice to use so you end up with fluffy and delicious rice every time.

 This basmati rice goes so well with so many dishes so it is a great recipe to know how to make.
-We love serving this rice with Cuban ropa vieja, Mexican barbacoa and so many other meals that we have listed below.
+We love serving this rice with Cuban ropa vieja, Mexican shredded beef and so many other meals that we have listed below.

 • Water